Truthout

-Truthout is an American non-profit progressive news organization which describes itself as "dedicated to providing independent reporting and commentary on a diverse range of social justice issues".
-Truthout reports news from a left-wing perspective, with its main areas of focus including mass incarceration and prison abolition advocacy, social justice, climate change, militarism, economics, open borders, U.S. LGBTQ+ rights and reproductive justice.
+Truthout is an American non-profit news organization that reports news from a left-wing perspective with its main areas of focus including: mass incarceration, prison abolition advocacy, social justice, climate change, militarism, economics, open borders, U.S. LGBTQ+ rights, and reproductive justice.

-Truthout's senior leadership team is composed of Executive Director Ziggy West Jeffery and Editor-in-Chief Negin Owliaei.
-The organization's annual operating budget is approximately $2.2 million as of 2021.
+Truthout's senior leadership team consists of the executive director, Ziggy West Jeffery, and the editor-in-chief, Negin Owliaei.
+The organization's annual operating budget was approximately $2.2 million in 2021.

 History

 Founding

-Truthout was founded in 2001 in the aftermath of the contentious 2000 United States presidential election.
+Truthout was founded in 2001 following the 2000 United States presidential election results.
 By 2006, the organization had thirty employees.

 Controversial reporting on Karl Rove

-On May 13, 2006, after Jason Leopold posted on Truthout that Karl Rove had been indicted by the grand jury investigating the Plame affair, Rove spokesman Mark Corallo denied the story, calling it "a complete fabrication".
-Truthout defended the story, saying on May 15 they had two sources "who were explicit about the information" published, and confirmed on May 25 that they had "three independent sources confirming that attorneys for Karl Rove were handed an indictment" on the night of May 12.
-The grand jury concluded without returning an indictment of Rove.
+On May 13, 2006, journalist Jason Leopold reported on Truthout that Karl Rove had been indicted by a grand jury investigating the Plame affair.
+Rove's spokesperson, Mark Corallo, denied the report.

-In his memoir, Courage and Consequence, Rove addressed the Leopold article, writing that Leopold is a "nut with Internet access" and that "thirty-five reporters called [Rove's defense attorney] Luskin or Corallo to ask about the Truthout report."
-According to Rove, "[Special Counsel] Fitzgerald got a kick out of the fictitious account and e-mailed Luskin to see how he felt after such a long day."
+Truthout defended the story, stating that it was based on multiple sources which indicated that an indictment had been issued or presented to Rove’s attorneys.
+The grand jury later concluded its investigation without returning an indictment against Rove.

+Rove addressed the report in his memoir, Courage and Consequence, criticizing the article and stating that Special Counsel Patrick Fitzgerald regarded the account as inaccurate.

-Jason Leopold continued to write investigative pieces for Truthout through 2014; he joined Vice News that year.
+Leopold continued to publish investigative reporting for Truthout through 2014, and joined Vice News later that year.

-Reporting on Bush administration's interrogation techniques
+Reporting on the Bush administration's interrogation techniques

-A 2009 report by Truthout on the Bush administration's use of enhanced interrogation techniques was cited by Countdown with Keith Olberman and by Carl Levin, chairman of the U.S. Senate Committee on Armed Services.
+A 2009 report by Truthout on the Bush administration's use of enhanced interrogation techniques was cited by Countdown with Keith Olbermann and by Carl Levin, chairman of the U.S. Senate Committee on Armed Services.

 Unionization

 In 2009, Truthout became the first online-only news website to unionize.
-Truthout staff have worked remotely since the organization's founding in 2001 – a fact that stymied traditional union organizing and certification processes that take place in a physical workplace.

-Truthout held the first virtual card check in the U.S. on August 27, 2009, using faxed images of each employee's signature to verify their signed union cards.
-Truthout's board of directors recognized the union on the same day.

 About a dozen Truthout employees became members of the NewsGuild-CWA Local 36047, and Truthout remains a unionized workplace today.